Three color mochi

 table of contents

-However, Miyagi Prefecture North is not defeated either.
+However, northern Miyagi is not far behind.

 Three color mochi

-The recommended flavor is definitely ``Zunda''.
+The recommended flavor is definitely "Zunda."

 INFORMATION

-location12 Rengyu 6, Misato-cho, Toda-gun, Miyagi Prefecture
+location 12, Nerigyu 6, Misato-machi, Toda-gun, Miyagi Prefecture

 GOOGLE MAP